hsyodyssey/Helios-mobi/README.md

 <img src="./blgo2.png" width="148" style="border-radius: 55%;"/>
 </p>

-- This repository aims to run [Helios](https://github.com/a16z) light client on Android via JNI.
+- This repository aims to build a Kotlin wrapper SDK for [Helios](https://github.com/a16z) light client used for Android via JNI.
 - This repository is a preliminary project for a universal light client project: a cross-platform light client library for all EVM-based chains (including L1 and L2 chains, such as Ethereum Mainnet, BSC, Tron, Scroll, and MegaETH).
 - This repository is still under development and is not ready for any production-level projects.
+- In addition, we are also willing to test more interesting experimental tests via this repo, like intergrating Helios with local LLMs.
+- This repo is open-sourced via MIT license.

 ## TODO